gaehlerm/SoftwareEngineering/README.md

 The most fundamental rule about refactoring is that you shouldn't let your code rot to begin with.
 Always make sure your code is well-tested and well-structured.
 This will save you a lot of pain in the future.
 Once you reach the point of having classes that are a thousand lines long, you will struggle to regain control of your code.
 By writing properly tested code from the beginning, you'll save a lot of time in the long run.
 Not only will it be easier to refactor your code, but your code quality will also improve, requiring less refactoring.

 Even without external changes, it is important to refactor your code once in a while.
 We have to face the sad fact that our perfect code deteriorates over time.
 Every line of code you add is a potential source of deteriorating code quality.
 You may introduce duplication, enlarge the class size, or disrupt the logical order in your code.
 Over time, the code becomes messy and needs to be cleaned up.
-Sometimes it is also compared to entropy, the physical law of disorder [The Pragmatic Programmer].
+Sometimes it is also compared to entropy, the physical law of disorder [](The Pragmatic Programmer).
 Fighting entropy is hard.
-It takes a lot of effort, as explained in the section on entropy [Physical Laws of Code].
+It takes a lot of effort, as explained in the section on entropy [](chapter Physical Laws of Code).

 I assume that everyone reading this book is familiar with some of the reasons why code rots.
 The very first example is copy paste code.
 Copy-paste code should be banned altogether.
 Instead of rewriting a function to meet its new requirements, one simply duplicates it and modifies a line or two in its new position.
 Another issue arises when adding more and more features to an existing class.
 Also, the features that you added are in the wrong place in your code and need to be moved to the correct location.
 These are some of the reasons why code rots and requires regular refactoring.